 Eddie enjoys performing works by living New Zealand composers as part of his concert practice, and has recorded for composers Jack Body, Leonie Holmes, and John Elmsly.

 Alongside his private piano teaching practise, for six years he was a tutor with Sistema Aotearoa in South Auckland and enjoys working with a section of the community who may not otherwise be exposed to classical music.

 Currently based in London, Eddie regularly performs on all three instruments.
-He also teaches privately at Jacques Samuel Piano Studio and at an independent primary school in North London.
+He also teaches privately at Jacques Samuel Piano Studio and at an independent primary school in Chelsea.